 Being in community involves growing in relational discernment and wisdom.
 This can be an at times painful, sometimes uncomfortable process of dying to our own egoic desire.
 Sometimes holding the other at a distance is best, allowing a time of aloneness to have an effect; allowing space for grace to work within the person.

-See to it, brothers and sisters, that none of you has an evil, unbelieving heart that forsakes the living God.
-But exhort one another each day, as long as it is called “Today,” that none of you may become hardened by sin’s deception.
-For we have become partners with Christ, if in fact we hold our initial confidence firm until the end.
-(Hebrews 3:12-14, NET)
+Take care, brothers and sisters, that none of you has a wicked unbelieving heart, so as to turn away from the living God.
+Encourage one another very day, as long as this today lasts, so that none of you is hardened by the deceitfulness of sin, for we have become partners of Christ only if we keep the grasp of our first confidence firm to the end.
+(Hebrews 3:12-14, RNJB)